hashicorp/consul/website/source/docs/agent/http.html.markdown

 ### /v1/event/list

-Thie endpoint is hit with a GET and returns the most recent events known by the agent.
+This endpoint is hit with a GET and returns the most recent events known by the agent.
 As a consequence of how the [event command](/docs/commands/event.html) works, each agent may have a different view of the events.
 Events are broadcast using